puppetlabs-toy-chest/puppet-quest-guide/quests/hello_puppet.md

 Before getting into the details of how Puppet works and how to use it, let's take a moment to review what Puppet is and why it's worth learning.
-When we talk about Puppet, we're often using a short-hand to refer to an ecosystem of tools and services you can use in concert to manage your infrastructure.
-The rest of this guide will take a deeper dive into many of these components, but for now, let's take a moment to review some of the key points that distinguish Puppet's approach from the other tools you might use to manage your systems.
+When we talk about Puppet, we're often using the name as a short-hand for a collection of tools and services that work in concert to help you define how you want the systems in your infrastructure configured then automate the process of bringing those systems into your desired state and keeping them there.
+As you continue with this guide, we'll take a deeper into dive Puppet's individual components, but for now we'll review some of the key points that distinguish Puppet's approach from the other tools you might use to manage your systems.

-Put in the most general terms, Puppet is allows you to define a desired state for all the systems in your infrastructure.
-Once that state is defined, Puppet automates the process of getting your systems into that state and keeping them there.
+Puppet lets you to define a desired state for all the systems in your infrastructure.
+Once this state is defined, Puppet automates the process of getting your systems into that state and keeping them there.

+This state for your systems is written in Puppet code, a domain specific language lets you define how each server or device in your infrastructure should be configured.
+This **infrastructure as code** approach means that users concerned with version control, compliance, CI/CD, and testing can easily fold infrastructure into their development and release workflow.

+Puppet code is a **declarative** language, which means that you Puppet only need to describe the desired state for his or her systems, not the steps needed to get there.
+Once you've specified in Puppet code which aspects of a system you want Puppet to manage, a Puppet agent service running in the background makes any changes needed to bring the system into compliance with the desired state.

+Puppet's declarative approach requires that you think about the systems in your infrastructure differently than you would if you were using scripts, golden images, or runbooks.
+Puppet has several advantages that help you spend time focused on **what** your infrastructure can do for you rather than **how** you're going to get there.

-**Puppet is portable.** Its declarative language gives you a single syntax for describing desired state across Windows and Unix-like systems, network devices, and containers.
-This means you don't have to switch language and toolset every time you start work on a new system.
-This also means that learning Puppet gives you a skillset that can be carried over across projects and roles.
+**Puppet is portable.** Its declarative language gives you a single syntax for describing desired state across Windows and Unix-like operating systems, network devices, and containers.
+You don't have to switch language and toolset every time you start work on a new system.
+Learning Puppet gives you a skillset that can be carried over across projects and roles.

 **Puppet is centralized.** With Puppet's master/agent architecture, there's no need to connect to systems individually to make changes.
 Once the Puppet agent